Dr Andrew Radford

 - Contemporary Literature

 Andrew teaches across a range of junior and senior honours courses in post-1900 Anglo-American Literature.
 He has also convened the Level 2 topic 'Writing and Text' and contributes to the postgraduate MLitt program in Modernities.
 Andrew is currently researching post-war British women writers such as Ann Quin and Anna Kavan and their decisive, though critically undervalued, contribution to the formally innovative 1960s novel.
 He has also published essays, narrative bibliographies, book chapters, and reviews on Katherine Mansfield, Mina Loy, Joseph Conrad, G. K. Chesterton, Sylvia Townsend Warner and May Sinclair.

 Andrew has a long-standing research interest in progressive Scottish-Canadian translator, cultural pundit and anti-censorship campaigner John Calder (1927-2018).
 Calder co-created the International Writers' Conference held at the Edinburgh Festival in 1962, which featured a diverse array of authors such as Alexander Trocchi, Hugh MacDiarmid, Marguerite Duras and Henry Miller.
-Calder's self-construction as bohemian provocateur, outspoken impresario and liberal activist triggered lively debates about experimental writing during the 1960s.
+Calder's political self-placement as countercultural gadfly, outspoken impresario and liberal activist triggered lively debates about experimental writing in the mid 1960s.
 Calder also relished, and exploited, his status as one of the most litigated against independent publishers of the mid-century.
-Andrew focuses primarily on Calder's 'golden era' as a bookseller of stridently controversial avant-garde magazines and novels, his interactions with fellow publishers Maurice Girodias (Olympia Press) in Paris and Barney Rosset (Grove Press) in New York.
+Andrew focuses primarily on Calder's endeavours as a bookseller of stridently controversial avant-garde magazines and novels, his interactions with fellow publishers Maurice Girodias (Olympia Press) in Paris and Barney Rosset (Grove Press) in New York.
 Calder's imprint, in addition to promoting Samuel Beckett's prose, poetry and critical writing, also introduced younger British audiences to the fiction of William S. Burroughs and Hubert Selby Jr.